 With a foundation on Linda's manifesto titled Future Black - Decolonising Design in Australia's Built Environment (2014), her work advocates for and practices an overall shift in design process, design thinking and design practice to place value on Black ways of knowing and doing as an integral priority whereby Country and community come first in all projects of design within the built environment.

-Dr. Marco Marcon was born in Italy and migrated to Australia in 1985.
-He has been awarded degrees by the University of Rome, Murdoch University and a PhD by the University of New South Wales.
+Dr Marco Marcon was born in Italy and migrated to Australia in 1985.
+He has been awarded degrees from the University of Rome, Murdoch University and a PhD from the University of New South Wales.

-Marco has worked as editor of Praxis M, the former Western Australian journal of contemporary art, and taught at several universities.
+Dr Marcon has worked as editor of Praxis M, the former Western Australian journal of contemporary art, and taught at several universities.
 In 1998 he co-founded the International Art Space (IAS), an organisation that he has been managing ever since.
-In 2009 Marco created spaced, an international recurring event of socially engaged art involving the participation of regional and rural communities throughout Western Australia.
-Marco has curated several exhibitions and published numerous essays and articles in magazines, books and exhibition catalogues.
+In 2009 he created spaced, an international recurring event of socially engaged art involving the participation of regional and rural communities throughout Western Australia.
+Dr Marcon has curated several exhibitions and published numerous essays and articles in magazines, books and exhibition catalogues.
 In 2012 he was awarded the prestigious Sidney Myer Creative Fellowship.

 Having grown up on the family farm in southern Riverina, NSW, Ian has long been interested in rural and regional Australia.
 As a printmaker and multi form artist his practice references memory, place, and the competing interests of society, politics, the environment and industry.